 Promotion of shared services and space will contribute to building positive relationships between different sections of the community.

-Promotion of greater access to open spaces will remove barriers to participation and encourage a sense of belonging to their community.
+Promotion of greater access to open spaces will remove barriers to participation and encourage a sense of belonging.

 Clear Communication and Engagement